shanewow/WaitFor.js/README.md

 ### Apple.js ###

-This code creates a Apple class that the FruitBowl is dependent on being initialized first.
+This code creates a Apple class that the FruitBowl is dependent on.

 ```js
   //Apple constructor